SV Merlin: Design

 Part of the reason why Merlin is lauded amongst the racing community is that it is heralded as the first of its kind.
+The design of the Merlin is considered to have started a new generation of ultra light displacement boat design.
+It is long, narrow, and light weight.

 Lee’s innovative, yet at the time controversial, design reshaped the schematics applied to racing vessels.
 Lee’s background was certainly not given proper attention, as he held a mechanical engineering degree and worked in the defense industry performing stress and weight analysis tests on amphibious crafts and submarines prior to his yacht racing endeavors.